acadonis/Project-2/README.md

 * Succinct and well structured code throughout.

 #### Blockers:
 * Each pre-populated search on the nav bar has it's own component, when ideally a single component would be used to load each search, with the ingredient passed in as a variable depending on the link clicked.

-I sucessfully tackled a more advanced version of this issue in Project 3 - Happenings, which is detailed in the project readme.
+* I sucessfully tackled a more advanced version of this issue in Project 3 - Happenings, which is detailed in the project readme.

+* The site is responsive but we strayed slightly from the mobile-first design approach.
+This again was tackled in Project 4, where the design approach was truly mobile-first.

 ### Future features